jacobkap/crimebythenumbers/docs/hotspot-maps.md

 <img src="hotspot-maps_files/figure-html/unnamed-chunk-11-1.png" width="90%"  style="display: block; margin: auto;" />

 This map is useful because it allows us to easily see where each suicide in San Francisco happened between 2003 and 2017.
 There are some limitations though.
-This shows all suicides in a single map, meaning that any time trends are lost.
+For example, this shows all suicides in a single map, meaning that any time trends are lost.

 ## What really are maps?